 That’s it for today.
 Here’s the exercise up to the next part.

-Change the execution policy to allow only signed scripts.
+Change the execution policy that all scripts from the Internet must be signed.
 Try running a script you created yourself.
 What happens then?

 The solution can be found in the next part.